ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-lead-dev-london-2018.md

 Repetition is key.

 Getting into leadership is not trivial, so ask people around you for help.
 How do you learn these leadership skills very fast?
-- Shadow a mentor to ensure a smooth transition and not feeling lost
+- Shadow a mentor to ensure a smooth transition and not feeling lost.
-- Don't just read books, but put them in practice as well
+- Don't just read books, but put them in practice as well.
 - Reflect and remember good and not so good behaviour from your former leads.

 As a lead you need to create an open and safe environment with mutual trust.
 But how you do earn the trust and respect of your team?
-- Open yourself up to be vulnerable
+- Open yourself up to be vulnerable.
-- Have regular one-to-one's
+- Have regular one-to-one's.
-- Be transparent in decision-making, especially around performance evaluations
+- Be transparent in decision-making, especially around performance evaluations.
-- The best solutions to problems come from the team, let them take ownership of the problem
+- The best solutions to problems come from the team, let them take ownership of the problem.
-- Create a feedback culture: give feedback as close as possible to the moment in time where the action which generated the need to provide feedback happened, decouple development feedback from performance evaluations, and organise health checks meetings
+- Create a feedback culture: give feedback as close as possible to the moment in time where the action which generated the need to provide feedback happened, decouple development feedback from performance evaluations, and organise health checks meetings.
 - Celebrate successes!

 > "Not taking a decision is a decision: we are accountable for the decisions we take as well as for the ones we decide not to take." [@danpersa](https://twitter.com/danpersa){:target="_blank"} [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon?src=hash){:target="_blank"}